skatsuta/monkey-compiler/README.md

 ### Functions and closures

 You can define functions using `fn` keyword.
 All functions are closures in Monkey and you have to use `let` along with `fn` to bind a closure to a variable.
 Closures close over an environment where they are defined, and are evaluated in *the* environment when called.
-The last value in an executed function body are returned as a return value.
+The last value in an executed function body is returned as a return value.

 ```sh
 >> let multiply = fn(x, y) { x * y };